 For people considering entering what he calls the (e²) sector [Energy Efficiency], Kirk recommends they explore and find their ‘Ikigai’ – Japanese for your ‘Reason to Get Out of Bed.
 “If you see something in the world that drives you, seek and find the core Ikigai for that.
 ‘Rebuilding a Better World Faster’ is my Ikigai and it inspires me from Sunrise to Sunset.”

 Kirk’s Career Journey

-Kirk obtained a degree from McMaster University.
+Kirk obtained an Engineering degree from McMaster University.

 Advice on entering the energy efficiency sector